danbee/danbarber.me/_posts/2018-01-21-building-a-keyboard.markdown

 There are plenty of choices when it comes to 60% keyboard PCB's (GH60, Nerd60, FaceW, Satan, Zeal60, DZ60).
-The Zeal60 looked interesting at first--I felt it would be a good match for the Zealio switches--but I dismissed it early on due to it's price and the fact that I don't want RGB backlighting.
+The Zeal60 looked interesting at first--I felt it would be a good match for the Zealio switches--but I dismissed it early on due to it's price and the fact that I didn't want RGB backlighting.

 I ended up going for the GH60 because it seemed like the most open option and had everything I needed.
 It's also nice to support open hardware where possible.